 Hands-on demonstrations of historic computing are the heart of the Vintage Computer Festival series.
 You will find several dozen exhibits totaling more than a 100 vintage computer demonstrations all in one place!

 (March 1, 2017 — Exhibit registration for VCF East XII is closed.
 Contact firstname.lastname@example.org for consideration as a late entry.)

 Note: This year, in addition to regular exhibits, there will be team exhibits to honor the 40th anniversary of computer launches in 1977.
-These exhibits will have 4-6 people per team and will each be several times larger than standard exhibits.
+These exhibits will each be the size of five or six regular exhibits.

 Team 1: AppleDappleDudes — Tony Bogan (captain), Brielle, New Jersey; Corey Cohen, Matawan, New Jersey; Mouse Kelly, Jersey City, New Jersey;Adam Michlin, Ledgewood, New Jersey; Joseph Oprysko, Hatboro, Pennsylvania.

 Team 2: Commodorians — Anthony Becker, Ossining, New York; Chris Fala, Lansdale, Pennsylvania; Todd George (captain), Quakertown, Pennsylvania; Bill Winters, Tarrytown, New York.

 Team 3: TRanSistors — Peter Cetinski; Chappaqua, New York; Kelly Leavitt, Wantage, New Jersey; Dean Notarnicola (captain), Long Valley, New Jersey; Drew Notarnicola, Long Valley, New Jersey; Jeffrey Jonas, Elizabeth, New Jersey.

 Following are the standard exhibits.
 This list is frequently updated.